irmen/raycaster/Readme.md

 The world is an infinite 2d plane built from squares.
 Each square measures 1x1 and can either be a wall (of a certain texture) or an empty space.
+The world should be fully enclosed so that rays always intersect with a wall.

 The engine uses the regular mathematical axis orientation so the positive X axis is to the right, and the positive Y axis is up.
 This usually means the (0, 0) word map coordinate corresponds to the bottom left corner in the minimap display on the screen.